Yannik Keitel: Club career

 Keitel joined SC Freiburg in 2010 from SV Breisach.
 On 29 February 2020, he made his professional debut in the Bundesliga in a 1–0 league defeat away to Borussia Dortmund.
 He came on as a substitute at halftime for the injured Janik Haberer.
 In April 2020, he signed his first professional contract.

+VfB Stuttgart

+On 21 May 2024, VfB Stuttgart announced the signing of Keitel on a free transfer for the 2024–25 season.
+Keitel signed a contract until 2028.